NaveenkumarPeddapudi/Task-3-Call-Center-Analytics/README.md

 * Apply **machine learning models** for call success prediction.
 * Integrate data from **email/chat support** for multi-channel insights.
 * Develop a **real-time monitoring dashboard** with alerts.

----

-👉 Do you want me to **make this a ready-to-use `README.md` file** (so you can directly include it with your report/project folder), or just keep it as text inside the internship report?